rbachawal/Mywork/doc/Security.md

 # Security

-We take the security of our CORTX project seriously, which includes all our source code repositories managed through our [GitHub organisation](https://github.com/Seagate).

-If you find any security vulnerabilities in any of the CORTX-owned repositories that meet the definition of a security vulnerability, please report it to us as described below.
+We take the security of the CORTX project seriously.
+If you find any [security vulnerabilities] *Link placeholder* in any of the CORTX-owned source code managed via our [GitHub Organisation](https://github.com/Seagate) repositories, please report it to us as [described below](#Reporting-Security-Issues).

 **TODO** Add an article that identifies and lists out security vulnerabilities within the project and provide the link here.

 ## Reporting Security Issues

-:warning: **Please do not report any security vulnerabilities via GitHub issues.**
+:warning: **Please do not publicly report any security vulnerabilities via GitHub issues.**

-Instead, please report them to [opensource@seagate.com](mailto:opensource@seagate.com).
+Instead, please report them to us by mailing us at [opensource@seagate.com](mailto:opensource@seagate.com).

 **TODO** Add a method to encrypt the mail.

 #### Reporting Format

-We've listed the basic information required to report a security vulnerability.
-This is not an exhaustive list, please include as much information as you can to help us understad the nature and scope of the vulnerability of the reported issue:
+To make your reporting meaningful and help us understand the nature and scope of the issue, please include the following information.
+This is not an exhaustive list, please include as much information as you can:

   * Issue type
   * Full paths of source file(s) related to the manifestation of the issue